We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

 Email: apokle at cs.cmu.edu

-I'm a fifth year PhD student working on diffusion models and deep equilibrium models.
-In my free time I love to do indoor gardening, painting, and walking around in Schenley park.
-PhD can be tough and taxing.
-I am happy to chat about anything---mental health, work-life balance, switching research directions, switching advisors, etc.
+I'm a fifth-year Ph.D. student working on diffusion models and deep equilibrium models.
+In my free time, I love to do indoor gardening, painting and walking around in Schenley Park.
+The Ph.D. process can be tough and taxing.
+I am happy to chat about anything — mental health, work-life balance, switching research directions, switching advisers, etc.

 OSCAR LI